 Concern has been raised on the original layout with regard to the impact the proposed development would have on a Protected Silver Birch which is sited on the boundary between Plot 49 and No.92 London Road.
-Plot 49 would be within the Root Protection Area of this tree which is not shown on any plan or within the arboricultural report.
-The layout has since been amended so that the dwelling is no longer immediately adjacent to this tree which appears to address this issue.
-However no information has been submitted from the applicants Arboriculturalist on this matter.
+The layout has since been amended so that the dwelling is no longer immediately adjacent to this tree which address this issue and this Silver Birch is now retained.
+The juniper to the front of plot 49 is shown for removal.
+This tree displays an included fork and there is no principal objections to its removal.